bowman2001/perplexdoc/content/doc/overview/features/index.md

 weight: 7
 ---

-A site layout based on classic typographical principles and techniques — without the usual compromises.
+A site layout based on classic typographical principles and techniques.
 {.p-first}
 <!--more-->